Thanathorn's group warned over laser messages

-Police and soldiers have warned the Progressive Movement of prosecution for its building projections, with messages related to the political demonstration crackdown in 2010.
+Police and soldiers warn the Progressive Movement of prosecution for its building projections, with messages related to the political demonstration crackdown in 2010.

 Among the lit-up places were the sites where several people were killed 10 years ago — the walls of Wat Pathum Wanaram, Defence Ministry, Democracy Monument, CentralWorld, Soi Rangnam and BTS station near Ratchaprasong intersection.

-A police spokesman said on Tuesday that police were investigating who was behind the move and which laws they might have violated.
+Pol Col Kissana Phatanacharoen, deputy spokesman of the Royal Thai Police Office, said on Tuesday that police were investigating who was behind the move and which laws they might have violated.

-"This month, some people have tried to confuse society by reviving closed cases," he said.
+"This month, some people have tried to confuse society by reviving closed cases," Pol Col Kissana said.

-Earlier on Tuesday, the deputy national police chief said the people who were behind the projection should avoid creating conflicts in the country.
+Earlier on Tuesday, deputy national police chief Pol Gen Suwat Chaengyodsuk said the people who were behind the projection should avoid creating conflicts in the country.
 Police were considering details of legal violation but had not planned to call anyone for interrogation yet, he said.

-The photos of the projection went viral on social media on Monday with the hashtag “Searching for Truths”, which became top-trending in Thailand for 24 hours with 1.2 million retweets.
+The photos of the projection went viral in social media on Monday with the hashtag “Searching for Truths”, which became top-trending in Thailand for 24 hours with 1.2 million retweets.